summerstay/true_poetry/README.md

 # true_poetry
 Poetry generator by gpt-2 with meter and rhyme constraints.
+See a few examples at the bottom of this readme file.

 required imports: